Tfmenard/terraform-vpn-lab/cloudshell_tutorial/README.md

 ```
 Note that this will create a new [Custom Cloud Shell Environment](https://github.com/Tfmenard/terraform-vpn-lab).
 You can always go back to the default envirnonment in the [Environment view](https://console.cloud.google.com/cloudshell/environment/view)

-2. Restart Cloud Shell by clicking the kebab menu icon (more options icon) in the top right corner, select “Restart”.
+2. (Open this tutorial on Github in a new tab by clicking <a href="https://github.com/Tfmenard/terraform-vpn-lab/tree/master/cloudshell_tutorial" target="_blank">here</a> to do this step.)
+In Cloud Shell, scroll all the way in the tutorial and close the tutorial.Then, Restart Cloud Shell by clicking the kebab menu icon (more options icon) in the top right corner, select “Restart”.
 Finally, click “Restart Cloud Shell”.